akka/akka/akka-docs/src/main/paradox/typed/distributed-data.md

 The subscriber is automatically unsubscribed if the subscriber is terminated.
 A subscriber can also be de-registered with the `replicatorAdapter.unsubscribe(key)` function.

+In addition to subscribing to individual keys it is possible to subscribe to all keys with a given prefix by using a `*` at the end of the key `id`.
+For example `GCounterKey("counter-*")`.
+Notifications will be sent for all matching keys, also new keys added later.

 ### Delete

 A data entry can be deleted by sending a `Replicator.Delete` message to the local